Our Action Teams

 We have a three-pronged approach to our project:

 Education: We need to educate both ourselves and the general public – the Santa Fe community – as to the extent of the issues that we face regarding sustainable funding.
 Through private meetings and public forums, we are learning about the statet funding formula, how it adversely affects SFPS and the current status of the Yazzie/Martinez sufficiency lawsuit and legislation that affects public school funding needs.

 Advocacy: We believe that the government is responsible for adequately funding public schools.
 We aim to keep informed of legislative, judicial and executive actions, and seek to understand and practice the most effective means of legislative advocacy.
 We encouraged the participation of SFPS in the Yazzie/Martinez lawsuit.
+We now are studying the implementation of the court’s order in this case.
 We helped write and pass legislation to strengthen and fund community schools.

 Build Community Relationships: We recognize that the children who attend SFPS are our future, regardless of whether we have children of our own in the schools.
 We hope to spread this understanding to individuals and foundations in our community and involve them in expanding and sustaining programs that have proved to be highly effective in improving the quality of education for our students.
 In particular, we have joined in an alliance of community organizations, including the Center for Relational Learning and Earthcare, to help organize families and their surrounding communities to nurture assetts and apply them to the growth of community schools.

 Contact: Melinda Silver at firstname.lastname@example.org

 Increase Quality Instruction - The Literacy and Science Initiative

 This initiative integrates language arts and science using hands-on inquiry science investigations and activities.
 Children’s literature is used to promote listening, speaking, reading, and writing skills, as well as to implement the Common Core Standards and Next Gen Science Standards.